Chart Color Schemes

 Murarrie lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Murarrie's population is around 5,164 as of Aug 2025.
-This reflects an increase of 389 people since the 2021 Census, which reported a population of 4,775 people.
-The change is inferred from the estimated resident population of 5,164 from the ABS as of June 2024 and an additional 21 validated new addresses since the Census date.
-This level of population equates to a density ratio of 611 persons per square kilometer.
-Murarrie's growth of 8.1% since the 2021 census exceeded the SA3 area (6.4%) and the SA4 region, marking it as a growth leader in the region.
-Population growth was primarily driven by natural growth contributing approximately 56.8% of overall population gains during recent periods.
+Murarrie's population was around 5,164 as of Aug 2025.
+This showed an increase of 389 people from the 2021 Census figure of 4,775, reflecting a growth rate of 8.1%.
+The change was inferred from ABS estimates and validated new addresses since the Census date.
+The population density was 611 persons per square kilometer.
+Murarrie's growth exceeded both its SA3 area (6.4%) and SA4 region, making it a growth leader.
+Natural growth contributed approximately 56.8% of overall gains recently, with other migration factors also positive.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-A significant population increase is forecast for the top quartile of national statistical areas, with the area expected to expand by 1,366 persons to 2041 based on the latest population numbers, recording a gain of 26.4% in total over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are adopted, applying proportional growth weightings for age cohorts.
+Future trends forecast significant population increase in the top quartile of national statistical areas, with Murarrie expected to expand by 1,366 persons to 2041, a gain of 26.4% over 17 years.

 Frequently Asked Questions - Population